yegor256/blog/_drafts/why-immutable.md

 a lot of flaws, while the immutable `String` is more in spirit of object-oriented paradigm.

-Moverover, I think that *all* classes should immutable in a proper object-oriented world.
-Unfortunately, sometimes it is technically not possible due to limitations of, say, JVM.
+Moverover, I think that *all* classes should be immutable in an ideal object-oriented world.
+Unfortunately, sometimes, it is technically not possible due to limitations of, say, JVM.
+However, we should aim for the best :) Maybe in the future there will be an OO language without mutable objects at all.

-Let me show the arguments in favor of immutability.
+Anyway, let me show the arguments in favor of immutability.

 ## Avoiding Temporal Coupling

-An example of temporal coupling:
+Here is an example of temporal coupling:

 {% highlight java linenos=table %}
-Order order = orders.find(345);
+Weight weight = new Weight(45);
-order.discount(0.15); // this line and the next one are coupled order.save();
+// this line and the next one are coupled weight.add(5);
+weight.multiply(2);
+System.out.println("Weight is: " + weight); // 100
 {% endhighlight %}

+The code works as it is.
+However, everybody has to remember that the third and the forth lines should stay in this specific order.
+In this primitive example this may be not a big problem, but in more complex scenarios some additional lines may easily get in between.

 This is the right design:

-{% highlight java linenos=table %}
+{% highlight java %}
-Order order = orders.find(345);
-order.discount(0.15).save(); // no more coupling
+Weight weight = new Weight(45).add(5).multiply(2);
+System.out.println("Weight is: " + weight); // 100
 {% endhighlight %}

 ## Thread Safety

-You can avoid millions of problems in multi-threading by using immutable objects.
+You can avoid millions of problems in multi-thread execution by using immutable objects.

 ## No Side Effects